ibm-cloud-docs/discovery-data/index-overview.md

 Ingestion notes:

--   Each object that is defined in an array in a JSON file is added to the index as a separate document.
+-   Each object that is defined in an array in a JSON file is added to the index as a separate document, each with the same `parent_document_id`.
 -   Object names from the source JSON file are used to name the fields in which the content is stored.
 Do not use names that have special meaning in {{site.data.keyword.discoveryshort}}.
 Be sure that the names conform to the naming rules, such as having no spaces and no appended numbers.
 For example, you can rename the `updated on` object to `updated_on` and `answer2` to `answer-two` before you add the file.
 For more information, see [How fields are handled](#field-name-limits).
 -   If a root-level field is an array but contains no items, the field is omitted from the index.
 -   If a root-level field is an array and contains only one item, the array is indexed as the data type of the one item.
 For example, a string array with one string is indexed as a string.